RetroGamer74/ESP8266_PS4_RetroGamerFirm/README.md

 English Installation Instructions
 ==================================

-Download retrogamerfirm.bin you can get from this repository.
+Download the ZIP package of this repository

+Use retrogamerfirm_en.bin if you want firmware in english language.

 Flash ESP8266 firmware using next flasher.

 You can flash the firmware using Windows x86, Windows x86_64, or MacOSX.

 https://github.com/marcelstoer/nodemcu-pyflasher/releases/tag/v3.0